-- 1. Earpiece Lets you hear the caller. - LCD Screen Displays messages and indicator icons. - Left Soft Key Use to access the Messaging menu from the standby screen or the function immediately above it. - Speakerphone Key Use to turn the Speakerphone On or Off. - 5.
-SEND Key Use to place or answer calls. - Alphanumeric Keypad Use to enter numbers and characters and select menu items. - Vibrate Mode Key Use to set the vibration mode from standby mode; press and hold for about 2 seconds. - Navigation Key Use to navigate through menus and options.
-When on the standby screen, use for quick access to Browser, My Menu, Calendar, and BREW. - Right Soft Key Use to access the Contact List from the standby screen or the function immediately above it. - 10.
-Menu/OK Key Lets you access the phone's main Menu, selects the highlighted choice when navigating through a menu or function, or selects the function displayed at the bottom center of the LCD screen. - 11.
-Voice Command Key When in standby mode, use to start the Voice Command feature. - PWR/END Key Use to turn the power on/off and to end a call.
-Also, use to exit from any function or menu and return to the standby screen. - 13.
-CLR Key Deletes single spaces or characters with a quick press; press and hold to delete the entire text entered in a text field.
-Will also back you out of menus, one level at a time. - 14.
-Lock Mode Key Use to lock the phone from standby mode; press and hold for about 2 seconds.
+- 1. Earpiece Lets you hear the caller. - LCD Screen Displays messages and indicator icons.
+When the phone is turned on, Power Save mode automatically dims the screen and then darkens it if no keys are pressed. - Left Soft Key Use to access the Messaging menu from the standby screen, or the function immediately above it. - 4.
+Speakerphone Key Use to turn Speaker On or Off. - 5.
+SEND Key Use to place or answer calls. - Alphanumeric Keypad Use to enter numbers and characters and select menu items. - Vibrate Mode Key Use to set the vibration mode from standby mode, press and hold for about 2 seconds. - Navigation Key Use to navigate through menus and options.
+When on the Standby screen, use for quick access to Bluetooth, My Menu, Calendar and easyedge. - Right Soft Key Use to access the Contacts menu from the standby screen, or the function immediately above it. - Menu/OK Key Lets you access the phone's main Menu and also selects the highlighted choice when navigating through a menu or function. - Voice Command When in standby mode, use to start the Voice Command feature. - PWR/END Key Use to turn the power on/off and to end a call.
+Also, use to exit from any function and return to the standby menu. - 13.
+CLR Key Deletes single spaces or characters with a quick press, but press and hold to delete the text entered in a text field.
+Will also back you out of menus, one level at a time. - Lock Mode Key Use to lock the phone from standby mode, press and hold for about 2 seconds.